Dobatymo/data-algos/algorithms.md

 - input: 'Directed graph'
 - output: 'Strongly connected component'

+## Awerbuch-Shiloach algorithm for finding the connected components
+- paper: 'New Connectivity and MSF Algorithms for Shuffle-Exchange Network and PRAM (1987)'
+- is a: 'Parallel algorithm'

 ## Tarjan's off-line lowest common ancestors algorithm
 - https://en.wikipedia.org/wiki/Tarjan%27s_off-line_lowest_common_ancestors_algorithm
 - input: 'pairs of nodes in a tree'